Incremental Refinements and Multiple Descriptions with Feedback: Introduction

 As a consequence of this behavior, it was concluded in \cite{shulman:2003} that repetition coding is an effective means to achieve rateless coding over general DMCs in the regime where the (maximal) rate of transmission is low.
 In \cite{erez2012rateless}, it was demonstrated that for the case of Gaussian channels, this intuition can be leveraged to construct rateless codes that are not limited to the low-rate regime, by incorporating layered encoding and successive decoding.

 In the present work, we explore how this behavior of mutual information can be leveraged in the realm of lossy source coding.
-Clearly, a starting point is to consider the implications to test channels.
-For example, let $X$ be the source and $Y$ the output of the source coder, and assume that we are using the source coder twice on the same source to obtain the outputs $Y_1$ and $Y_2$, where $Y_1-X-Y_2$ satisfy a Markov chain.
-Then if the source coding is \emph{unconditionally incrementally refineable}, it means that $I(X;Y_1,Y_2) \approx I(X;Y_1) + I(X;Y_2)$ at low rates.
+Let $X$ be the source and $Y$ the output of the source coder, and assume that we are using the source coder twice on the ``same" (see discussion below) source to obtain the outputs $Y_1$ and $Y_2$, where $Y_1-X-Y_2$ satisfy a Markov chain.
+If the source coder is \emph{unconditionally incrementally refineable}, it means that $I(X;Y_1,Y_2) \approx I(X;Y_1) + I(X;Y_2)$ at low rates.
 Furthermore, the quality of the reconstruction $\hat{X}(Y_1,Y_2)$ should be roughly equal to the case where $(X, Y_1, Y_2)$ do not have to satisfy a Markov chain constraint.

+From a channel coding perspective we know that if $Y_1$ and $Y_2$ are ``repetitions" of the source $X$ observed over parallel channels, then $Y_1-X-Y_2$ satisfy a Markov chain.
 An important difference between the source coding and channel coding scenarios arises when it comes to the operational significance of the mutual information relations.
 In channel coding, one can literally use repetition coding since the channel noise is independent in the repetition branches.
 In contrast, in lossy source coding, the noise, i.e., the distortion, is artificial and thus applying the same quantization operation multiple times is of no use.
 A means to circumvent this problem and still use the ``same code" is to employ some form of dithered (randomized) codebook.
 Indeed, dithered quantization has been widely employed in the MD problem \cite{frank2002dithered,chen2006multiple,ostergaard:2009}.

-Another difference, which again stems from the fact that we are the ones creating the ``noise", is that there are many possible test channels that one can use, while satisfying asymptotic optimalility (in the limit of low rate).
+Another difference, which again stems from the fact that we are the ones creating the ``noise", is that there may be many possible test channels that one can use, which satisfy asymptotic optimality (in the limit of low rate).
 As we will observe, different test channels correspond to drastically different compression schemes.